babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 So, why an artist would like \_runtime?
 Because it will not only avoid you to loose some of your tweaks, but also make more easy to write, read and maintain your application.

-If we take as example the need to tweak albedoColor and roughness for all materials using *woods* in their names, and also to enable collisions on all meshes with *\_coll* in their names (cameras also of course):
+Assuming we have the good practice to name our assets, we can take as example the need to:

+- tweak albedoColor and roughness for all materials using `woods` in their names
+- enable collisions on all meshes with `_coll` in their names (cameras also of course)

+Here how to patch our scene, using both raw javascript & \_runtime solutions:

 raw javascript:
 ```javascript